 Choose A Properly-Sized Vehicle For Towing

 Excavators have various sizes, from mini/compact, to midi and standard, full sizes.
-Therefore, choosing a properly-sized vehicle to move an excavator safely is essential.
+Therefore, choosing a properly sized vehicle to move safely is essential.

-According to Archbold, trailers are the most popular choice to haul an excavator because it’s efficient and has adequate size to hold it properly, along with its attachments.
+According to Archbold, trailers are the most popular choice to haul because it’s efficient and have adequate size to hold them properly, along with their attachments.

-Compact or mini excavators may need a trailer capable of supporting at least 10,000 lbs, while full-sized excavators might need at least 20,000 - 30,000 lbs or more.
-You must ensure that the hauling truck/trailer can support the excavator’s weight.
+Compact or mini excavators may need a trailer capable of supporting at least 10,000 lbs, while full-sized ones might need at least 20,000 - 30,000 lbs or more.
+You must ensure that the hauling truck can support the weight.

 Do A Risk Assessment